0nix/ggj21/twine/ending1.md

 S.2: And Wolf is doing this because he's...

 S.1: Afraid?
 You bet.
 He's got eyes on him too.
-Some are from the Politburo, some are from his own people, some are from the enemies.
+Some are from the Politburo, some are from his own people, some are from our enemies beyond Brandenburg.
 He knows he's being watched.
-But you hever know is watching though.
+But you never know who's watching though.
 That's the sick twisted thing of it.
 You know it.
 You know they're looking at you.

 S.2: But you don't know who or when.